PMS for Small Hotels with Digital Room Service Ordering

 Full PMS integration (automatic folio posting, guest identification, historical data) can come in the second phase, once you’ve confirmed that guests are actually using digital ordering.
 And they will, because 30 seconds on a phone is less effort than hunting for a menu card and calling the front desk.

+Digital ordering is one component of the wider technology stack that small independent properties are increasingly expected to support; the boutique hotel technology guide covers how ordering, PMS, channel management, and guest communication fit together in a single coherent setup.
 If you’re looking for a broader perspective on upselling technology and room service in the context of growing revenue, we cover that topic in a separate guide.

 Frequently Asked Questions